-Dr Jess Heron, CEO, Action on Postpartum Psychosis said: ‘PP can often be confused with postnatal depression (PND).
-There are similarities and PND can often follow episodes of PP, however, it’s important to know the difference because the required treatment and support aren’t the same.
+Dr Jess Heron, CEO, Action on Postpartum Psychosis, said: ‘PP can often be confused with postnatal depression (PND).
+There are similarities, and PND can often follow episodes of PP. However, it’s essential to know the difference because the necessary treatment and support aren’t the same.

 My story: Laura Dockrill

-One woman who has spoken out extensively about her experience of PP is poet and author, Laura Dockrill.
-Laura and her husband, musician Hugo White, have both recently been announced as ambassadors for APP to help raise further awareness of the illness.
+One woman who has spoken out extensively about her experience of PP is poet and author Laura Dockrill.
+Laura and her husband, musician Hugo White, have recently been announced as ambassadors for APP to help raise further awareness of the illness.

 ‘Jess and the team at APP reached out to me while I was in recovery, bringing with them a boatload of love, warmth and hope, sharing information, and introducing me to an amazing network of women that I have been engaged with ever since.